metagenomics/submg/README.md

 A lot of (meta)data is required for a submission.
 To use subMG, you need to provide metadata and the locations of your files in a YAML document.
 Which information is required depends on the type of your submission.
 You can use `submg-cli makecfg` command to create a template for your config file.
 It will contain only the fields necessary for your specific submission, along with explanations and examples.
 Additionally, the `examples` directory contains examples of config files and the associated data.
 If you are unsure of how to fill out certain fields, please feel free to ask on the [github discussions page](https://github.com/metagenomics/submg/discussions) of this project.

 ## Submission Modes
 Not all combinations of items can be submitted.
-For example, it is not not possible to submit only samples and a co-assembly without also submitting the corresponding reads.
+For example, it is not possible to submit only samples and a co-assembly without also submitting the corresponding reads.
 The figure below illustrates all possible combinations of items that can be submitted.
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="submg/resources/submission_modes_dark.png">
   <source media="(prefers-color-scheme: light)" srcset="submg/resources/submission_modes_light.png">